Pollution Control – Local Air Quality

 - Our responses to air quality consultations

-The two continuous monitoring sites are affiliated to the Automatic Urban and Rural Network (AURN); the national air quality network run by Defra, who use the data to report back on the UK’s air quality to the European Commission.
+The two continuous NOx monitoring sites are affiliated to the Automatic Urban and Rural Network (AURN), the national air quality network run by Defra, who use the data to report back on the UK’s air quality to the European Commission.
 In addition the continuous sites form part of the London Air Quality Network (LAQN).
 This network is run and managed by the Environmental Research Group (ERG) at Kings College, London.
+One automatic site is a roadside site and one is an urban background site.
+The urban background site also monitors for Ozone.

-There are currently 14 diffusion tubes located across the borough.
-All passively monitor and so give an indication of the levels of nitrogen dioxide.
+The council has been monitoring for nitrogen dioxide by diffusion tube at 10 to 14 locations throughout the borough since 2004.
+The locations are modified as and when required to fit the objective of the study.
+There are currently 13 diffusion tubes located across the borough.
+All passively monitor and so give an indication of the concentrations of nitrogen dioxide.

 Part of a group of gases called nitrous oxides, source apportionment work has shown that nitrogen dioxide in Haringey is primarily from road transport and domestic boilers.
 Health effects include an irritation of airways with respiratory symptoms such as shortness of breath and cough.
 Inflames the lining of the lungs and can increase asthma symptoms at high concentrations.